syncfusion-content/xamarin-docs/Xamarin/SfChart/Getting-Started.md

 ---
 layout: post
-title: Getting Started for Essential Xamarin.Forms Chart
+title: Getting Started for Essential Syncfusion.Xamarin.Forms Chart
 description: How to create a chart, add series, legend and multiple Y axis in Chart.
 platform: xamarin
 control: Chart